Rakesh-Nagaraju/Prework/README.md

 # Pre-work - *Rakesh's Tip Calculator*

-**Rakesh's Tip Calculato** is a tip calculator application for iOS.
+**Rakesh's Tip Calculator** is a tip calculator application for iOS.

 Submitted by: **Rakesh Nagaraju**